Image credit: "School begins." N.Y. : Published by Keppler & Schwarzmann, 1899 January 25. Library of Congress.

 Assistant in Instruction to Judith Weisenfeld, Religion and American Movies.
 Department of Religion, Fall 2009

-A Communion of Shadows: Photography and Religion in Nineteenth-Century America [forthcoming UNC Press, 2017].
+A Communion of Shadows: Photography and Religion in Nineteenth-Century America [University of North Carolina Press, 2017].

 “‘The Mirror of All Perfection’: Jesus and the Strongman in America, 1893-1920,” American Quarterly 68.1 (March 2016), 23-47.

 “‘This Barbarous Practice’: Southern Churchwomen in the Association of Southern Women for the Prevention of Lynching, 1930-1942,” Journal of Southern Religion 16 (2014).